 Both blank corrected and uncorrected (raw) carbon values are reported for CSN.
 The blank correction represents the net influences from positive and negative sampling artifacts inherent in quartz filter measurements of carbon fractions.
+Each monthly batch's field blank samples are evenly distributed over all the carbon analyzers for analysis.
 Blank correction consists of subtracting the median measurement value from at least 50 field blank filters from the sample measurement value.
 This median value is derived from field blanks collected during the month of sample collection, unless there are fewer than 50.
 In that case, field blank values from the previous month are also used.
+Blank subtraction is not performed by the carbon laboratory, but by the data and reporting group, see SOP 801 for details.